Update: This article was last updated on 7th January 2025 to reflect the accuracy and up-to-date information on the page.

 ---|---|

-Fashion | Craft a digital watch or brooch displaying your unique designs or messages. |
+Fashion | Digital watch or even a brooch showing off all your unique designs or messages you have. |

 Fitness | Make a DIY step counter like 'Fitbit' or use micro:bit for balancing games in an obstacle course. |